 The network has been offering virtual studies courses for students at UniPID member universities from 2007 with increasing success.

 Currently the network has 10 member universities, which have signed the UniPID cooperation agreement.
 Each university has assigned one member and one deputy member to the UniPID Board, which is the official decision-making body of the network.
-The University of Helsinki is holding the UniPID chairmanship.
+University of Oulu currently holds the UniPID chairmanship.
 The network is coordinated at the University of Jyväskylä.